On this page

-Ticks usually live in woods or tall grasslands in Canada, the United States, Europe and Asia.
-Ticks infected with Borrelia burgdorferi spread the disease when they feed on blood from the host.
+Ticks usually live in woods or tall grasslands in Canada, the United States, Europe, and Asia.
+Ticks can become infected with Borrelia burgdorferi by feeding on infected wild animals, and then can spread the bacteria when they feed on blood from the host.
 Ticks cannot fly - they hang onto small bushes or tall grasses and are usually found close to the ground.
-They wait for an animal or person to pass near them and when the animals or person make contact, the ticks attach themselves to the skin to feed.
+They wait for an animal or person to pass near them and when the animal or person makes contact, the ticks attach themselves to the skin to feed.

 In North America, Lyme disease is transmitted (spread) mainly by two species of ticks: